afetit/fetal-mri-segmentation/README.md

 You'll also need
 - the test configuration file (bdn_test_config.cfg), which essentially defines how to run the network on the 3D scans of interest.
 - the list of 3D scans you need to segment (test_t2w.cfg), you will need to edit this list.
-- the list of output file names (bdn_out_names.cfg), each entry here should correspond to a line in the list of scans.
+- the list of output file names (bdn_out_names.cfg), each entry here should correspond to a line in the list of scans file.
 You will need to edit this list.

 **(c) Using the tissue segmentation network:**